Michael Mukasey: Early career

 Mukasey practiced law for 20 years in New York City, serving for four years as an Assistant U.S. Attorney in the U.S. Attorney's Office for the Southern District of New York in which he worked with Rudolph Giuliani.
 From 1967 to 1972, he was an associate with the law firm of Webster Sheffield Fleischmann Hitchcock & Brookfield, later known as Webster & Sheffield.
-In 1976, he joined the New York law firm of Patterson Belknap Webb & Tyler, to which he returned after retirement from the U.S. District Court.
-Mukasey began teaching at Columbia Law School in the spring of 1993 and has taught there every spring semester since.
+In 1976, he joined the New York law firm of Patterson Belknap Webb & Tyler.
+Mukasey began teaching at Columbia Law School in the spring of 1993.

-Mukasey's son, Marc L. Mukasey, is a founding partner of Mukasey Frenchman LLP, a small law firm in New York City.
-The Mukaseys have a professional relationship with Rudy Giuliani; Mukasey and son were also justice advisers to Rudy Giuliani's presidential campaign.
-Mukasey administered the oath of office to Mayor-elect Giuliani in 1994 and 1998.